As businesses, services and communications move online, some demographic groups can be left behind, particularly later living groups.

 By investing in inclusive and accessible customer engagement strategies, our team is playing its part in helping everyone enjoy the benefits of a connected world.

-Contact sharon.maybury@wifinity.co.uk to find out more about our broadband and WiFi solutions for later living communities, or read more here.
+Contact stephanie.smith@wifinity.co.uk for more information about Wifinity later living connectivity solutions or read more here.